GreatApe42069/Dogecoin_improvements/README.md

 # *Scalability:*
+**This method sets the block size to 8 megabytes, aiming to improve scalability**

+***Note: An 8x block size may raise valid storage impact concerns, but its a step towards scalability.
+Tech evolves; optimizations & pruning solutions are possible.
+Faster transactions attract more users, fortifying Doge's relevance.
+The proposed block size increase is exploratory, considering tech advancements and network optimizations.***

-`ImplementBlockSizeIncrease.cpp` Dogecoin Improvement Proposal (DOIP-XXXX) Block Size Increase This proposal suggests increasing Dogecoin's block size to enhance scalability.
+`ImplementBlockSizeIncrease.cpp` Dogecoin Improvement Proposal (DOIP-XXXX) Block Size Increase This proposal suggesting increasing Dogecoin's Block size to enhance scalability.
+This method sets the block size to 8 megabytes, aiming to improve scalability.
 The proposed changes are encapsulated in a C++

-*Implementation Details The DOIPXXXX class contains a method named `ImplementBlockSizeIncrease`, which accepts a Network object as a parameter.
-This method sets the block size to 8 megabytes, aiming to improve scalability.*
+*Implementation Details The DOIPXXXX class contains a method named `ImplementBlockSizeIncrease`, which accepts a Network object as a parameter.*

 # Usage :
 **To apply this proposal and enhance Dogecoin's scalability, follow these simple steps:**